xt0fer/reveal-slides/md/InterfacesandLambdas.md

 public interface PowerUpItem {

   /**
-   * Initially there is no item equiped to add this to a character
+   * Initially there is no item equipped to add this to a character
    * you would need to call this method to equip it **/ public void equipPowerUpItem(Item item);

   /**
-   * If there is no power item equiped this method could still
+   * If there is no power item equipped this method could still
    * be called by any class.
    **/
   default Integer usePowerUpItemInAttack(){